-The Northern Committee concluded previously (on 4th March 2015) that the proposed outline application for a new residential development in a residential area close to Macclesfield town centre does fall within a sustainable location and it should be possible to design a development, which respects the character and appearance of the area and complies with the Development Control policies of the Macclesfield Borough Local Plan.
+The proposal is for an outline application for a new residential development in a residential area close to Macclesfield town centre.
+The site is within a sustainable location and it should be possible to design a development which respects the character and appearance of the area and complies with the Development Control policies of the Macclesfield Borough Local Plan.